xunker/kramer_cp_control_protocol/README.md

 # Kramer VP-Series Control Protocol Definitions

-A collection of the RS-232 Serial (and serial-over-ethernet or serial-over-IR) protocol specs JSON format, so they can be easily used in any project.
+A collection of the RS-232 Serial (and serial-over-ethernet or serial-over-IR) protocol specs in JSON format, so they can be easily used in any project.

 ## Structure